Automate continuous model improvement with Amazon Rekognition Custom Labels and Amazon A2I: Part 1

 About the Authors

-Les Chan is a Sr. Partner Solutions Architect at Amazon Web Services.
+Les Chan is a Sr. Enterprise Solutions Architect at Amazon Web Services.
 He helps AWS Partners enable their AWS technical capacities and build solutions around AWS services.
 His expertise spans application architecture, DevOps, serverless, and machine learning.

-Daniel Duplessis is a Sr. Partner Solutions Architect at Amazon Web Services, based out of Toronto.
+Daniel Duplessis is a Principal Partner Solutions Architect at Amazon Web Services, based out of Toronto.
 He helps AWS Partners and customers in enterprise segments build solutions using AWS services.
 His favorite technical domains are serverless and machine learning.